 LANCE M. NECKAR is the coauthor, with Daniel J. Nadenicek, of the introduction to the LALH reprint edition of Landscape Architecture, as Applied to the Wants of the West (1873) by H. W. S. Cleveland.
 Neckar has received numerous awards for excellence in teaching.
 He serves as coeditor of Landscape Journal.

-WILLIAM E. O’BRIEN, Ph.D., is an associate professor of environmental studies at the Harriet L. Wilkes Honors College of Florida Atlantic University.
+WILLIAM E. O’BRIEN, Ph.D., author of Landscapes of Exclusion: State Parks and Jim Crow in the American South, is an associate professor of environmental studies at the Harriet L. Wilkes Honors College of Florida Atlantic University.
 His work on environment and race has appeared in journals including Historical Geography, Geographical Review, Human Ecology, Journal of Geography, and Ethics, Place and Environment.
-He is a 2014 recipient of the University Award for Excellence and Innovation in Undergraduate Teaching.
-He is also author of a forthcoming LALH book Landscapes of Exclusion: State Parks and Jim Crow in the American South.
+O’Brien is a 2014 recipient of the University Award for Excellence and Innovation in Undergraduate Teaching.
+Landscapes of Exclusion won the J. B. Jackson Book Prize and the American Association for State and Local History Award of Merit.

 ROGER G. REED is a historian for the National Register of Historic Places and the National Landmarks Program.
 He is a coauthor, with Keith N. Morgan and Elizabeth Hope Cushing, of LALH title, Community by Design.
 He is also the author of several other books and articles, including Building Victorian Boston: The Architecture of Gridley J. F. Bryant.